normanjoyner/cluster-manager/docs/kubernetes_upgrade.md

 #### Retrying a Failed Upgrade

-If the unlikely event that a cluster upgrade fails, the `clusterStatus` will be marked as `Failed`.
+In the unlikely event that a cluster upgrade fails, the `clusterStatus` will be marked as `Failed`.
 In this case, the upgrade may be retried by simply posting a new `ClusterUpgrade` with the same `labelSelector` and `targetVersion`.
 The `id` *must* be unique across all `ClusterUpgrade`s for a cluster, even if it is considered a retry.